 In the four Old Testament studies of G2R God’s Promises, students traced the unfolding of God’s amazing promises from Genesis through Malachi.
 They learned that when Adam and Eve hid in shame that God promised a Savior who would defeat Satan and sin, restoring his people to himself.
 They saw how God made covenants with Noah, Abraham, Moses, and David, revealing more of his redemptive plan.
 They learned how terribly God’s people failed to keep the covenant.
 And they grasped how merciful and patient God was with his people.

-Now we come to the first book of the New Covenant.
+Now we come to the longest book of the New Covenant.
 God kept his promises to send the Savior!
-Even if your students are familiar with the book of Matthew, studying it in light of the fulfillment of covenant promises will be new to them.
+Even if your students are familiar with the book of Luke, studying Jesus in light of the fulfillment of covenant promises will be new to them.

 Remember the purpose of this course: G2R God’s Promises traces the covenant story from Genesis to Revelation.
 This is a different focus than G2R Bible Survey, the foundational course for preteens and younger teens, an exciting journey through every book of the Bible: